-by a team that has developed a chosen-prefix collision for it.
+SHA-1 hashing function has now been “fully and practically broken” by a team that has developed a chosen-prefix collision for it.
 SHA-1 has been phased out of use in most applications and none of the major browsers will accept certificates signed with SHA-1, while NIST has deprecated it since 2011.
-But the new result shows that SHA-1 is no longer fit for use.
+But the new result shows that the SHA-1 hashing algorithm is no longer fit for use in protecting machine identities.

 For many individual users, the new collision likely won’t have any practical effect, as the major browsers have already moved on from SHA-1, as have the major certificate authorities.
 However, the new attack is significant.